When asked to write something about setting, for an essay or an exam, what exactly are we being asked to describe?

 But a more sophisticated breakdown of the concept of setting involves different aspects to include:

 - DURATION – a story’s length through time.
 Maybe it takes place over a year, cycling through each season.
 Maybe it takes place over 24 hours.
+Some people call this the temporal setting.

 - LOCATION – a story’s place in space — On a scale: a real place, fictional but based on a real place, completely made up, otherworldly.